pmq20/node-packer/node/doc/api/crypto.md

 ### CCM mode

-CCM is one of the two supported [AEAD algorithms][].
+CCM is one of the supported [AEAD algorithms][].
 Applications which use this mode must adhere to certain restrictions when using the cipher API:

 - The authentication tag length must be specified during cipher creation by